zingale/phy504/_sources/github.rst.txt

 by ``_class_repo``, so for me, it will be ``mz_class_repo``.

-By default the repo will be public, which means anyone on the internet can see the contents -- that's what we want.
+By default the repo will be public, which means anyone on the internet can see the contents---that's what we want.

-Finally, check the box to add a ``README`` file -- this means that our repository will not be empty initially.
+Finally, check the box to add a ``README`` file---this means that our repository will not be empty initially.

 .. image:: github-create.png